-Attentive observers on Earth might notice that the moon essentially keeps the same side facing our planet as it passes through its orbit.
+Observers on Earth might notice that the moon essentially keeps the same side facing our planet as it passes through its orbit.
 This may lead to the question, does the moon rotate?
 The answer is yes, though it may seem contrary to what our eyes observe.

 The moon orbits the Earth once every 27.322 days.
 It also takes approximately 27 days for the moon to rotate once on its axis.
 As a result, the moon does not seem to be spinning but appears to observers from Earth to be keeping almost perfectly still.
-Scientists call this sychronous rotation.
+Scientists call this synchronous rotation.

 The orbit and the rotation aren't perfectly matched, however.
 The moon travels around the Earth in an elliptical orbit, a slightly stretched-out circle.
 When the moon is closest to Earth, its rotation is slower than its journey through space, allowing observers to see an additional 8 degrees on the eastern side.
 When the moon is farthest, the rotation is faster, so an additional 8 degrees are visible on the western side.
-[The Moon: 10 Surprising Lunar Facts]

-If you could journey around to the far side of the moon as the Apollo 8 astronauts once did, you would see a very different surface from the one you are accostomed to viewing.
+If you could journey around to the far side of the moon as the Apollo 8 astronauts once did, you would see a very different surface from the one you are accustomed to viewing.
 While the near side of the moon is smoothed by maria — large dark plains created by solidified lava flows — and light lunar highlands, the far side is heavily cratered.

-A changing orbit
+The moon's changing orbit

 The rotational period of the moon wasn't always equal to its orbit around the planet.
 Just like the gravity of the moon affects ocean tides on the Earth, gravity from Earth affects the moon.
 But because the moon lacks an ocean, Earth pulls on its crust, creating a tidal bulge at the line that points toward Earth.
-[Infographic: Inside Earth's Moon]

 Gravity from Earth pulls on the closest tidal bulge, trying to keep it aligned.
 This creates tidal friction that slows the moon's rotation.
 Over time, the rotation was slowed enough that the moon's orbit and rotation matched, and the same face became tidally locked, forever pointed toward Earth.